RameenSalman/Plastic_Object_Classifier/README.md

 ## Notes

-* The dataset is small and self-made, so this project is intended for demonstration and learning purposes.
+* The dataset is large (~488 MB) and hosted externally; the project is intended for demonstration and learning purposes.
-* All file paths in the script are relative, so the project runs immediately after cloning.
+* All file paths in the script are relative, so the project runs immediately after setting up the dataset.
 * The model is simple but illustrates how image classification can be applied to practical problems like recycling automation.